Lullabot/amp-library/AMP Spike/README.md

 # AMP Spike

-This is an experiment to try to merge the functionalites of [Wordpress AMP plugin][1] and [Lullabot AMP Library][2] by making an assessment of what could be abstracted and put into a PHP package that could be used by different platforms.
+This experiment is an attempt to merge the functionalites of [Wordpress AMP plugin][1] and [Lullabot AMP Library][2] by making an assessment of what could be abstracted and put into a PHP package that could be used by different platforms.